Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
+It describes your physical presence, position in life, and the influence of the material world.
 The Empress, when reversed: Stifling matriarchal influence.
 Unhappiness, selfishness, poverty and disruption of the home or family.
 Indecision, paranoia, and jealous rage.
 Sterility.